Hiswe/hiswe.github.io/source/_drafts/13-koa-nuxt.md

 - Integrate it in the Nuxt application by either using:
   - a [Nuxt middleware](https://nuxtjs.org/guide/routing#middleware)
   - the [nuxtServerInit](https://nuxtjs.org/guide/vuex-store#the-nuxtserverinit-action) for Vuex integration
-    The example will use this.
+    Right now let's start with `nuxtServerInit`.
-- Do what we want in our Vue components with those
+- …and since now all is in the Vue realm now, just use our Vue Components.

 {% include_code lang:js 13-koa-nuxt/05-validation.js %}